Chart Color Schemes

 Population growth drivers in Beaumont Hills are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area around the suburb of Beaumont Hills, its population is estimated at around 9,101 as of Feb 2026.
-This reflects an increase of 60 people since the 2021 Census, which reported a population of 9,041 people.
-The change is inferred from the resident population of 8,904, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 2,853 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2016 to 2026, Beaumont Hills has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the Greater Sydney area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Beaumont Hills is around 9,101, reflecting an increase of 60 people since the 2021 Census.
+This increase represents a 0.7% rise from the previous population count of 9,041.
+The change is inferred from AreaSearch's estimation of the resident population at 8,904 as of June 2024, along with validation of one new address since the Census date.
+This results in a population density ratio of 2,853 persons per square kilometer, placing Beaumont Hills in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population